imranhsayed/nextjs-headless-wordpress/README.md

 * Make sure to activate all plugins that it has installed via composer.
 * Update block registry by going to WordPress Dashboard > GraphQL Gutenberg.
+* Update the permalink by going to Settings > Permalinks > Post name > Save
+* Copy the backend/wordpress/.htaccess file content into your WordPress .htaccess
 * For more information checkout the project [Wiki](https://github.com/imranhsayed/nextjs-headless-wordpress/wiki/)

+That's it!

 ### During development